Ron Nagle: Work

-Ron Nagle has practiced ceramics for over 50 years.
+Nagle has practiced ceramics for over 50 years.
 He has worked extensively with the typology of the vessel—specifically the cup—and pushed through the utilitarian concerns of traditional craft into formal consideration of the medium.
 His small-scale, intimately sized sculptures are often composite of multiple elements and involve a confluence of techniques and materials including slip-casting, airbrushing, hand-molding, traditional and non-traditional glazing, scalp-metal, polyurethane, wax, and epoxy.

 Drawing is fundamental to Nagle's practice, and he considers his work from a two-dimensional, flat point of view.
 This resonates with his stated interest in painting, where he cites influences such as Giorgio Morandi, Cy Twombly, and Billy Al Bengston.

 His work is associated with the California Clay Movement, and Nagle is often included in exhibitions concerning Abstract Expressionism.
 Although Nagle has shied away from association with the traditional craft of ceramics, he has noted the influence of his contemporary sculptors working in the medium, such as Kenneth Price, as well as such vernaculars as Japanese Momoyama ceramics and 1940s American restaurant ware.
 Nagle also looks further, mining uncanny sources such as cartoons, graffiti, food arrangement and fashion for inspiration.

 Music

-Apart from his sculpture, Ron Nagle is also a musician and songwriter.
-In 1965, he founded the “San Francisco Sound” rock’n’roll band The Mystery Trend with a group of friends while at the San Francisco Art Institute.
+Apart from his sculpture, Nagle is also a musician and songwriter.
+In 1965, he founded the "San Francisco Sound" rock'n'roll band The Mystery Trend with a group of friends while at the San Francisco Art Institute.
 Nagle has also completed several solo albums, including Bad Rice that was released by Warner Bros. in 1970.
-Along with fellow San Franciscan Scott Mathews he formed the band The Durocs and had modest hits "Hog Wild" and "Saving it all up for Larry".
-Pablo Cruise did three of his songs on their first two albums.
+In 1975 Nagle met singer, songwriter, producer and multi-instrumentalist Scott Mathews and formed a songwriting and production company.
+Together, the two wrote songs that sold in the millions and released their own album on Capitol Records in 1979 that received a 5-star rating in Rolling Stone and scored some European hits.

-Ron Nagle also worked on the sound effects for The Exorcist (1973).
+Nagle also worked on the sound effects for The Exorcist (1973).
 The artist magnified and distorted sounds of jar-trapped bees and shattering windows to create disturbing effects in the horror film.

-His love of wordplay expressed in his lyrics is evident in the pun-laden and darkly humorous titles Nagle gives to his artworks.

 Exhibitions

-Ron Nagle’s first solo exhibition was in 1968 at Dilexi Gallery in San Francisco.
+Nagle's first solo exhibition was in 1968 at Dilexi Gallery in San Francisco.
 Since then, his work has been exhibited extensively, including solo exhibitions at the Saint Louis Art Museum, Carnegie Museum of Art, San Diego Museum of Art, and Museum Boijmans Van Beuningen.

-Thirty of Nagle’s ceramics were included in the exhibition “The Encyclopedic Palace,” curated by Massimiliano Gioni for the 55th Venice Biennale.
+Thirty of Nagle's ceramics were included in the exhibition "The Encyclopedic Palace," curated by Massimiliano Gioni for the 55th Venice Biennale in 2013.